Emotion in animals: Anecdotal approach

 Evidence for emotions in animals has been primarily anecdotal, from individuals who interact with pets or captive animals on a regular basis.
 However, critics of animals having emotions often suggest that anthropomorphism is a motivating factor in the interpretation of the observed behaviours.
 Much of the debate is caused by the difficulty in defining emotions and the cognitive requirements thought necessary for animals to experience emotions in a similar way to humans.
 The problem is made more problematic by the difficulties in testing for emotions in animals.
 What is known about human emotion is almost all related or in relation to human communication.

 Scientific approach

 In recent years, the scientific community has become increasingly supportive of the idea of emotions in animals.
 Scientific research has provided insight into similarities of physiological changes between humans and animals when experiencing emotion.

-Much support for animal emotion and its expression results from the notion that feeling emotions doesn't require significant cognitive processes, rather, they could be motivated by the processes to act in an adaptive way, as suggested by Darwin.
+Much support for animal emotion and its expression results from the notion that feeling emotions does not require significant cognitive processes, rather, they could be motivated by the processes to act in an adaptive way, as suggested by Darwin.
 Recent attempts in studying emotions in animals have led to new constructions in experimental and information gathering.
 Professor Marian Dawkins suggested that emotions could be studied on a functional or a mechanistic basis.
 Dawkins suggests that merely mechanistic or functional research will provide the answer on its own, but suggests that a mixture of the two would yield the most significant results.